-Element not only remodels kitchens & bathrooms, we also remodel houses such as additions, windows & doors, flooring, architectural trim work and everything in between.
-What ever the project, no matter how big, Element can provide all services with top professional workmanship.
+In addition to provising quality kitchens & bathroom remodeling, we also offer full-service home remodeling services for additions, windows & doors, flooring, architectural trim work and everything in between.
+What ever the project, Element can provide all services with top professional workmanship.

-- Financial and Time Costs: Obtain a reasonable budget that will cover such things like permits, architectural designs, zoning, materials, labor and machinery.
-There are many different things to consider when doing an addition or home remodel and with ELEMENT we will guide you through these processes to make it easier and as stress free as possible.
+- Financial and Time Costs: Work out a reasonable budget that will cover such things as permits, architectural designs, zoning, materials, labor and machinery.
+There are many things to consider when building an addition or other home remodeling project.
+We will guide you through these processes and make them as easy and stress-free as possible.

-- Zoning: Making sure your property lines are adequate for an addition or remodel is the first step, by taking several photos of your home and discussing it with the local zoning office.
-Using this information, zoning officials will be able guide us with how much affordable space is necessary to achieve your goals.
+- Zoning: Making sure your property lines are adequate for an addition or remodel is the first step.
+Take several photos of your home and discuss it with the local zoning office.
+Using this information, zoning officials will be able guide us in how much affordable space is necessary to achieve your goals.

-- Real Estate Values: Whether or not you plan to sell your home, ask reputable real estate agents what types of home room additions achieve the best Return on Investment in your neighborhood.
-Also inquire about home room additions that turn buyers away.
+- Real Estate Values: Whether or not you plan to sell your home, ask reputable real estate agents what types of room additions achieve the best return on investment in your neighborhood.
+Also inquire about room additions that turn buyers away.

-- Draw Floor Plans: ELEMENT will determine exact dimensions of other rooms in your home and match your room addition plans accordingly.
-ELEMENT acquires architectural designs for all of its additions to affectively layout all possible options in the design process.
+- Draw Floor Plans: Element Kicthen and Bath Design will determine exact dimensions of other rooms in your home and match your room addition plans accordingly.
+We also acquire architectural designs for all of the additions to effectively layout all possible options during the design process.

 Exploring the Benefits of Vinyl Windows